2023-06-15 07:07:10

 It is striking that particularly wealthy but also particularly poor people place themselves closer to the middle of the distribution of wealth.
 “People who have millions don’t think they’re in the top 5 percent of households in Austria.”

 Few households in Austria are in debt (29.9 percent).
-Only 13.9 percent have secured debt, while about 17.4 percent have unsecured debt.
+Only 13.9 percent have secured debt, while regarding 17.4 percent have unsecured debt.
 Secured debt is held primarily by households in the top half of the net wealth distribution.
 Therefore, the potential risks to financial stability stemming from household indebtedness are relatively low in Austria compared to other euro area countries, the study concludes.

 Austrian households have financial portfolio profiles with very low risk.
 Few households hold assets that are typically considered risky.
 Only 12.3 percent of households hold mutual funds, only 6.1 percent own stocks and only 2.5 percent own bonds.
-When households hold risky assets, they make up about 40 percent of their financial portfolio.
+When households hold risky assets, they make up regarding 40 percent of their financial portfolio.

 info By clicking on the icon you add the keyword to your topics.